Magnetesim/spout/README.md

 From me:

 Then, I changed some types in the code to work on 64 bit systems.
 The original code comes from [here](https://njw.name/spout/https://njw.name/spout/ "Nick White's Website").

+To compile this, you need SDL 1.2.
+On Arch, you can get this from installing the sdl12-compat package from pacman (I think, you may need to also install the more modern SDL packages as well).